samuel-kreimeyer/sitegeist/docs/multi-window.md

 ### Stale Lock Detection

-Background checks if lock owner's port still exists before denying lock request.
-If owner port is dead (stale lock), lock is reassigned to requester.
+Background checks if lock owner's sidepanel is still open using the `openSidepanels` cache before denying lock request.
+If owner sidepanel is closed (stale lock), lock is reassigned to requester.

 **Storage-based state** survives service worker sleep, preventing lock loss during normal operation.
-If port is missing but storage indicates sidepanel is open, system detects and cleans up stale state.
+The `openSidepanels` cache is rebuilt from storage on service worker startup and kept synchronized via port events.

 ### Session Storage-Based Locks